SilvisPilvis/scandiweb/README.md

 # Add galery

-* [ ] The cart overlay button shall be included in the header and visible on all pages
+* [x] The cart overlay button shall be included in the header and visible on all pages
-* [ ] The button element must have attribute data-testid='cart-btn'
+* [x] The button element must have attribute data-testid='cart-btn'
-* [ ] Item count bubble Shall be visible on the cart overlay button only if there are products in the cart
+* [x] Item count bubble Shall be visible on the cart overlay button only if there are products in the cart
-* [ ] If only one item is in the cart, it should be shown as 1 Item .
+* [x] If only one item is in the cart, it should be shown as 1 Item .
 If 2 or more plural forms should be used: X Items
-* [ ] Placeorder It has to perform respective GraphQL mutation that as a result will create a new order in DB
+* [ ] Placeorder has to perform respective GraphQL mutation that as a result will create a new order in DB
-* [ ] Once an order is placed, the cart should be emptied
+* [x] Once an order is placed, the cart should be emptied
-* [ ] If a cart is empty the button shall be greyed out and disabled
+* [x] If a cart is empty the button shall be greyed out and disabled
-* [ ] When the cart overlay is open the whole page except the header shall be greyed out.
+* [x] When the cart overlay is open the whole page except the header shall be greyed out.
 Refer to designs for a visual example
-* [ ] The cart doesn’t need to be saved and doesn’t need to be persistent, it should only be persistent through a single-user session at a minimum.
+* [x] The cart doesn’t need to be saved and doesn’t need to be persistent, it should only be persistent through a single-user session at a minimum.
 This means saving it in the frontend states and local storage is enough
 * [x] Category link must have attribute data-testid='category-link'
 * [x] Active category link must have attribute data-testid='active-category-link'
 * [ ] Container of the cart item attribute must have attribute data-testid='cart-item-attribute-${attribute name in kebab case}'